Skip to main content

 • Priority access when the system is busy

-• Private medical records — you can ask general health questions, but do not paste in your full medical history
+• Private medical records — you can ask general health questions, but do not paste in your full medical history or test results

 What OpenAI Does With Your Conversations